eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-wot-integration.md

 A [Thing Model](https://www.w3.org/TR/wot-thing-description11/#introduction-tm) can be seen as the model (or interface in OOP terminology) for a potentially huge population of instances (Thing Descriptions) all "implementing" this contract.
-It does not need to contain the instance specific parts which a TD must include (e.g. `security` definitions or `forms`), it focuses on the possible interactions (`properties`, `actions`, `events`) and their data types / semantics in a more abstract way.
+It does not need to contain the instance specific parts which a TD must include (e.g. `security` definitions or `forms`).
+It focuses on the possible interactions (`properties`, `actions`, `events`) and their data types / semantics in a more abstract way.

-#### Thing Model modeling good practices
+#### Thing Model modeling tips

-When writing new WoT Thing Models to describe the capabilities of your devices, here are some good practices and tips which you should consider:
+Here are some tips you should consider when writing new WoT Thing Models to describe the capabilities of your devices:

 * put a version in your Thing Model filename:
     * The WoT specification does not require you to put the version of the Thing Model in the filename, however you should really do so.
-    * If you don't and e.g. just provide the file as `lamp.tm.jsonld`, you will probably just overwrite the file whenever you do a change to the model.
+    * If you don't use a version and provide the file as `lamp.tm.jsonld`, you will probably overwrite the file whenever you make a change to the model.
-    * Think about an application consuming that model - on the one day a Thing would be correctly defined by the model, on the next day the Thing would no longer follow the model, even if the URL to the model was not changed.
+    * Think about an application consuming that model - one day a Thing would be correctly defined by the model, but the next day the Thing would no longer follow the model, even if the URL to the model was not changed.
 * apply semantic versioning:
-    * if you only to a "bugfix" to a model, increase the "micro" version: `1.0.X`
+    * if you "fix a bug" in a model, increase the "micro" version: `1.0.X`
     * if you add something new to a model without removing/renaming (breaking) existing definitions, increase the "minor" version: `1.X.0`
     * if you need to break a model (e.g. by removing/renaming something or changing a datatype), increase the "major" version: `X.0.0`
 * treat published Thing Models as "immutable":
     * never change a "released" TM once published and accessible via public HTTP endpoint
 * provide a `title` and a `description` for your Thing Models
     * you as the model creator can add the most relevant human-readable descriptions
-    * also, for `properties`, `actions`, `events` and all defined data types
+    * also define it for `properties`, `actions`, `events` and all defined data types
     * if you need internationalization, add those to `tiles` and `descriptions`
 * provide a semantic context by referencing ontologies in your JSON-LD `@context`
     * at some point, a machine learning or reasoning engine will try to make sense of your things and their data